 In essence ILS and LSA need better PR, more discussion and informed debate.
 The starting point being that ILS and LSA are, by definition, the most effective and efficient means for delivering the engineering support requirements of the Front Line Commands.

 Aspire is contributing to the debate by running a series of Webinars in co-operation with Tech Data World – TDW.
-The next webinar in the series will address the application of Decision Theory to support engineering.
+The first webinars in the series have addressed ‘What is ILS?’ and the application of Decision Theory to support engineering.

-This webinar, presented by Matthew Gibbon, leading modelling expert at Aspire, will use real world examples to demonstrate how analytical methods can be used to optimise equipment supply and support chains.
+The Decision Theory webinar, presented by Matthew Gibbon, leading modelling expert at Aspire, uses real world examples to demonstrate how analytical methods can be used to optimise equipment supply and support chains.
+Watch it here.

 PS – We changed the seats…